streamr-dev/core-frontend/app/src/docs/content/moduleReference/DateConversion-211.md

 [comment]: # (Time & DateCanvasModule)
 Takes a date as an input in either in [Date](https://docs.oracle.com/javase/8/docs/api/java/util/Date.html) object, timestamp(ms) or in string notation.
 If the input is in text form, is the given format used.

-Example:

-Parameters:
+See example below.

+Parameters

 	- Format <- "yyyy-MM-dd HH:mm:ss"
 	- Timezone <- Europe/Helsinki

-Inputs:
+Inputs

 	- Date in <- "2015-07-15 13:06:13" or 1436954773474

-Outputs:
+Outputs